Mkobie/PLC-Programming/README.md

 After a bit more tinkering and time spent on some forums I tried running Excel as administrator.
 Without high expectations I clicked my way through the "Copy DDE/OPC Link" menus in RSLinx, and tried pasting one of my strings into the Excel file.
 Imaging my surprise when a number actually appeared and, even better, updated before my eyes!

 As cool as that was, the project specs called for updates on button push only, so I deleted the value, double checked my VBA, and tried that "Read Data" button again.
 Success!

+<a name="proj10"></a>
+# Project 10: Pump Protection
+Final project in the course!

+This was a longer one, combining several bits and pieces that I learned through the course.
+Handling digital and analog inputs, using timers to avoid rapid on-offs at boundary conditions, HOA control, fault handling...
+Nothing too crazy, just wrapping the course up in a satisfying way!